nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

+- 2b.
+The list command is invalid.

+  - 2b1.
+LeTracker shows an error message.

+    Use case resumes at step 1.

 **Use case: List lecture's videos**

 **MSS**

 1. User wants to see all videos of a lecture in a module.
-2. User types in command `list /mod CS2040S /lec Week 1`.
+2. User supplies a module and a lecture and executes list videos command.
-3. A list of videos of lecture `Week 1` in module `CS2040S` is populated.
+3. A list of videos of the specified lecture in the specified module is populated.

    Use case ends.